ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_webtools/README.md

 As an authorized user, edit the content and go to the CKEditor:

 Steps:
-- Click "Insert internal links"
+- Click "Insert internal content"
 - Go in the tab "Insert internal blocks"
 - Select a block and click the link "Default" in the column "Insert as"